ianaio/ianadotio/README.md

 * **Small:** Small code size for faster page loads.
 No accidentally pulling in all of the panicking and formatting infrastructure.
-Users shouldn't have to make a trade off between using Gloo libraries and having small Wasm binaries.
+Users shouldn't have to make a trade off between using IanaIO libraries and having small Wasm binaries.

 * **Idiomatic:** We want to build Rust-y APIs, that feel natural to use.
 The Web's APIs were not designed for the Rust language, and you can feel the